 Once you begin talking about how your sexual orientation and gender identity affects your daily life, then people will understand that being LGBT is a unique identity that shapes your life in profound ways.
 Once they realize that you didn’t choose to be LGBT, and that it’s how you were born, then it’ll start to click for them that your orientation and gender identity (or lack thereof) are just small parts of the complex person you are.

 Be patient if you’re family assumes you’re straight.
 Relationships between men and women are what they are used to seeing every day, whether it’s out the window or on television.
 Most romantic songs are about heterosexual romantic relationships.
 If you’re a lesbian and your host mom asks you if you have a boyfriend back home, it’s just an innocent question that shows she is trying to get to know you.
 You could answer by saying “No, I don’t have a boyfriend.
 My partner is a woman.”
 Or “No, I don’t have a partner.”
 Reinforcing the word “partner” gives the conversation a less heteronormative tone.

 Whether you decide to travel meaningfully to a country that’s allowed same-sex marriage for years, or you’re choosing to stay in the travel closet, remember that your presence in a country will make an impact when it comes to teaching others about yourself and your culture.
+Our best gay travel advice is to do what feels right and makes you feel safe.
 If your sexuality and gender identity doesn’t make it into that conversation, your host family will still learn from you, and you from them.
 However, if you do decide to come out, be prepared for some potentially awkward yet impactful conversations!